What Happens When You Stop Listening to Negativity inside and outside

 Although the ego is sometimes associated with negativity, it is a vital component of our personalities.
 It supports our identity formation, making choices, and establishing objectives.
 On the other hand, a too-inflated ego might become problematic.

 Aspects of the psyche that strive for approval, recognition, and self-preservation are frequently associated with the ego.
-It may appear as a defense mechanism that shapes attitudes and actions to uphold a specific identity or self-image.
+It may appear as a defence mechanism that shapes attitudes and actions to uphold a specific identity or self-image.
 The ego is linked to fears, wants, and the drive to fit in with others.

 Here are some signs that your ego might be out of control: